 5.4.5.5 5GMS Operation taking advantage of HTTP/3 capabilities

 5G Media Streaming provides the ability to support regular OTT media streaming by providing additional and auxiliary information between the Media Session Handler and the 5GMSd AF.
 Supported functions in Rel-16 include telco CDN, network assistance and for example metrics reporting.
 It would be appropriate to adjust 5GMS function to HTTP/3 based delivery.
 As an example, certain DASH metrics are designed for TCP based streaming and would preferably be updated to account for HTTP/3 based delivery.
+Additionally, novel ABR algorithms designed for HTTP/3 delivery [x5] take in consideration QLOG metrics in their bitrate selection logic.

 Editor’s Note: Identify the impact of including QLOG events on 5GMS metrics reporting.